lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/01_Assembly_using_velvet.md

 ###*De novo* assembly of Illumina reads using velvet

-Learning points

-* understand k-mers
-* understand how to run Velvet
-* understand the concept of k-mer coverage
-* understand the effect of k-mer settings on assemblies
-* understand how to use paired-end and mate pair information in Velvet
-* understand the significance of some of the settings for Velvet

 ####Assembling short-reads with Velvet

 We will use Velvet to assemble Illumina reads on their own.
 Velvet uses the *de Bruijn graph* approach.